ulysse31/CanRemote/README.md

 ###  DO IT AT YOUR OWN RISK !!!
 ###  END DISCLAIMER

-This project goes with https://github.com/ulysse31/CanCarControl
+This project goes with [CanCarControl Project](https://github.com/ulysse31/CanCarControl)

 LoRa based remote control for sending messages to a CAN-Bus enabled car, equiped with a LoRa receiver.
 This project uses the same approach as the CanCarControl: a command line shell and config based file setup.